LSEG-API-Samples/Article.EMA.Java.BasicGradle/DevDetail.md

 ## <a id="gradle_ema"></a>Gradle build file setting for EMA Java

 That brings us to the subproject configuration.
 Each subproject contains the ```build.gradle``` or ```build.gradle.kts``` file.
 It is the project's configuration.
 The file uses [Groovy](https://groovy-lang.org/) (default option) and [Kotlin](https://kotlinlang.org/) DSL format.
-* Note: Starting from Gradle version 8.2, Gradle will use [Kotlin as a defautl language](https://blog.gradle.org/kotlin-dsl-is-now-the-default-for-new-gradle-builds) when developers create new projects.
+* Note: Starting from Gradle version 8.2, Gradle will use [Kotlin as a default language](https://blog.gradle.org/kotlin-dsl-is-now-the-default-for-new-gradle-builds) when developers create new projects.

 The file contains all project configurations such as project type, Application main class, Java compilation options, etc. The equivalent file in Maven is the ```pom.xml``` file.